This document is supposed to answer some commonly asked questions about KubeOne,

 what it does, and how it works.
 If you have any question not covered here,

 please create a new GitHub issue, contact us on the

-#kubeone channel on Kubernetes Slack or on our mailing list.
+#kubeone channel on Kubernetes Slack or on our community forums.

 KubeOne is supposed to work on any cloud provider, on-prem and bare-metal.
 However, to utilize all KubeOne features, such as Terraform integration and managing worker nodes using Kubermatic machine-controller and Cluster-API, the provider needs to be supported by KubeOne.